-Event: INSTIGATION / PRO DMOTION OF FIGHTING OR NRS/Policy: The willful act of provoking or fac more students by using a variety social media, aimed at causing altercation. of communications, including Board Policy 5100 NRS 200.490 Evaluate for Bullying and concerning Compliance (Legal) for Guidance. ontact Director of Civil Rights 1 st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution Administrative Conference/ Investigation; Parent Contact; 1- 2 Day In-School Suspension or Suspension & VIP classes.
+Event: INSTIGATION / PROMOTION OF FIGHTING OR VIOLENCE NRS/Policy: The willful act of provoking or facilitating assault between two or more students by using a variety of communications, including social media, aimed at causing or resulting in a physical altercation. • Board Policy 5100NRS Evaluate for Bullying and contact Director of Civil Rights Compliance (Legal) for Guidance.
+200.490 1 st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution Administrative Conference/ Investigation; Parent Contact; 1-2 Day In-School Suspension or Suspension &VIP classes.
 Administrative Conference, Parent Contact, 1-3 Day Suspension & VIP classes, Contact School Police.
 3-5 Day Suspension, VIP classes, Contact School Police, and Consultwith Behavior Hearings & Placement Director.

-Tier 1 Strategies: Restorative Chat- Depending on willingness of each party.
-May be done separately as well Reteach Expectation Support from school counselor(s), school psychologist and/or safe schools professionals/sc social worker should be accessed.
-Tier 2 Strategies: Restorative Conversation- Depending on willingness of each party.
-May be done separately as well. • Site teams engage in a co llaborative problem-solving process within the MTSS framework Threat Assessment may b e used to create a Student Safety S Supervision Plan Tier 3 Strategies: Restorative Conference- Depending on willingness of each party.
-May be done separately as well. intervention(s) to address the cause (or function) of the behavior Threat Assessment Threat Assessment Revise/adjust a Student Sat Revise/adjust a Student Safety Supervision Plan A Functional Behavioral Assessment may also be warranted to assist in plan development.
+- Restorative Chat- Depending on willingness of each party.
+May be done separately as well. - Reteach Expectation - Support from school counselor(s), school psychologist and/or safe schools professionals/school social worker should be accessed.

+- Restorative Conversation- Depending on willingness of each party.
+May be done separately as well. - Site teams engage in a collaborative problem-solving process within the MTSS framework - Threat Assessment may be used to create a Student Safety Supervision Plan

+- Restorative Conference- Depending on willingness of each party.
+May be done separately as well. - Intervention(s) to address the cause (or function) of the behavior - Threat Assessment - Revise/adjust a Student Safety Supervision Plan - A Functional Behavioral Assessment may also be warranted to assist in plan development.

+Event: VIOLENCE OR HARM TO STUDENT

+A harm which results in the bodily injury of an employee or student of the school (below threshold of battery)

+\\\Evaluate for Bullying and contact Director of Civil Rights Compliance(Legal) for Guidance

+- Board Policy 5100

+- Board Policy 5700

+- NRS 392.466(1 & 2)

-Event: VIOLENCE OR HARM TO STUDENT NRS/Polic cy: A harm which results in the bodily employee or student of the school threshold of battery) (below Board F rolicy 5100 rolicy 5700 2.466(1 & 2) Evaluate for Bullying and conta Civil Rights Compliance (Legal) for 1 st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution Administrative Conference/ Investigation; Parent Contact; 1- 2 Day In-School Suspension or Suspension & VIP classes, Contact School Police, Student Safety Supervision Plan (as applicable).
-Administrative Conference, Parent Contact, 3-5 Day Suspension & VIP classes, Contact School Police, Stud Safety Supervision Plan (as applicable). classes, Contact School Police, Student Safety Supervision Plan (as Tier 1 Strategies: Restorative Chat- Depending on willingness arty.
-May be done separately as well.
-Reteach Expectation Support from school counselor(s), school psychologist and/or safe schools professionals social worker should be accessed. and/or safe schools professionals/school Tier 2 Strategies: Restorative Conversation- Depending on willingness of each party.
-May be done separately as well.
-Site teams engage in a co llaborative problem-solving process within the MTSS framework Threat Assessment may b e used to create a Student S Safety Supervision Plan Tier 3 Strategies: Restorative Conference- Depending on willingness of each party.
-May be done separately as well. intervention(s) to address t • intervention(s) to address the cause (or function) of the behavior Threat Assessment Threat Assessment Revise/adjust a Student Safety Supervision Plan • A Functional Behavioral Assessment may also be warranted to assist in plan development.
+1 st Incident Resolution 2 nd Incident Resolution 3 rd Incident Resolution Administrative Conference/ Investigation; Administrative Conference, 3-5 Day Suspension, Parent Contact; 1-2 Day In-School Parent Contact, 3-5 Day VIP classes, Contact Suspension or Suspension &VIP classes, Suspension & VIP classes, School Police, Contact School Police, Student Safety Contact School Police, Student Student Safety Supervision Plan (asapplicable).
+Safety Supervision Plan (as applicable).
+Supervision Plan (as applicable), and Consult with Behavior Hearings & Placement Director.

+- Restorative Chat- Depending on willingness of each party.
+May be done separately as well. - Reteach Expectation - Support from school counselor(s), school psychologist and/or safe schools professionals/school social worker should be accessed.

+- Restorative Conversation- Depending on willingness of each party.
+May be done separately as well. - Site teams engage in a collaborative problem-solving process within the MTSS framework - Threat Assessment may be used to create a Student Safety Supervision Plan

+- Restorative Conference- Depending on willingness of each party.
+May be done separately as well. - intervention(s) to address the cause (or function) of the behavior - Threat Assessment - Revise/adjust a Student Safety Supervision Plan - A Functional Behavioral Assessment may also be warranted to assist in plan development.